 Some kids will eat seemingly anything, as long as it has no nutritional value and is objectively disgusting.
 From eating dirt to munching on boogers to, yup, eating poop (theirs or the dog’s), there will come a day when your child puts something unspeakable in their mouth, and you’ll have to act fast.
-What happens if your baby eats poop?
+So what happens if your baby eats poop?
+Can they die from eating poop?
 Should you call poison control?
 Should you go to the doctor?
-Can you kiss your kid on the lips with confidence ever again?
-What is a parent to do when their kid ingests something as inedible as it is unfathomable?
+Can you let your child kiss you with confidence ever again?
+What is a parent to do when their child ingests something as inedible as it is unfathomable?

 First of all, don’t panic.
 For most babies, eating poop or other non-food items is part of natural and developmentally appropriate exploration.
 The lips, tongue, and face have the most nerve receptors in the body, after all.
 All a kid needs to do to get information about something is shove it in their pie hole, and some scientists even consider tasting a valid form of inquiry.